nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 # Using dialogue in your game

-The simplest way to show dialogue in your game is to call [`DialogueManager.show_dialogue_balloon(resource, label)`](./API.md#func-show_dialogue_balloonresource-dialogueresource-label-string--0-extra_game_states-array-----node) with a dialogue resource and a label to start from.
+The simplest way to show dialogue in your game is to call [`DialogueManager.show_dialogue_balloon(resource, cue)`](./API.md#func-show_dialogue_balloonresource-dialogueresource-cue-string--0-extra_game_states-array-----node) with a dialogue resource and a cue to start from.
 This will show the example balloon by default but you can configure it in [Settings](./Settings.md) to show your custom balloon.

 It's up to you to implement/customise any dialogue rendering and input control to match your game.
 There are a few example projects available on [my Itch.io page](https://nathanhoad.itch.io) to get you started though.

-Once you get to the stage of building your own balloon, you'll need to know how to get a line of dialogue and how to use the dialogue label node.
+Once you get to the stage of building your own balloon, you'll need to know how to get a line of dialogue and how to use the dialogue cue node.

 ## Getting a line of dialogue

 A global called `DialogueManager` is available to provide lines of dialogue.

-To request a line, call `await DialogueManager.get_next_dialogue_line(resource, label)` with a dialogue resource (\*.dialogue file) and a starting label (you can also call `get_next_dialogue_line` on the resource directly, see below).
+To request a line, call `await DialogueManager.get_next_dialogue_line(resource, cue)` with a dialogue resource (\*.dialogue file) and a starting cue (you can also call `get_next_dialogue_line` on the resource directly, see below).
 This will traverse each line (running mutations along the way) and returning the first printable line of dialogue.

 For example, if you have some dialogue like: